 Benefits of a general partnership

 Going into business with another person (or more) is advantageous.
 After all, two heads are better than one, and having a business partner can double your resources, availability, and reach.
-Here are three key benefits of a general partnership:
+Here are three key benefits of a general partnership.

-Easy to dissolve: If business owners must close their business for any reason, such as one partner filing for bankruptcy or one who wants to retire, dissolving a general partnership is easy.
-To dissolve the partnership, take the following steps:
+- Easy to dissolve: If business owners must close their business for any reason, such as one partner filing for bankruptcy or one who wants to retire, dissolving a general partnership is easy.

 Disadvantages of a general partnership

 Although general partnerships have strong advantages, there are disadvantages to consider before forming this type of legal entity.
-These are the two main disadvantages of a general partnership:
+These are the two main disadvantages of a general partnership.

-Personal assets aren't protected: Unlike corporations, general partnerships are not considered separate business entities.
+- Personal assets aren't protected: Unlike corporations, general partnerships are not considered separate business entities.
 This means the partners are not protected from lawsuits brought against the business.
 Additionally, personal assets may be seized to cover unpaid debts.

 What are some examples of general partnerships?

 More businesses than you may realize function as general partnerships.
 Classic examples include professional services, such as law firms, medical practices, and accounting firms.
-For instance, groups of doctors often form general partnerships to run a joint medical practice.
+For instance, groups of doctors often form general partnerships to run a medical practice.

-Creative agencies or real estate groups also can operate as general partnerships.
+Creative agencies or real estate groups can also operate as general partnerships.
 Design studios may bring together graphic designers or architects under a general partnership to combine their talents and client bases.
 Likewise, realtors may partner to create a joint real estate brokerage.

 Is a general partnership right for your business?